Messi ready to join the game's all-time greats

 "Messi is one heck of a player," Nigeria coach Stephen Keshi, whose side joined the South Americans in the last 16 despite Wednesday's reverse, said at a news conference.

-"There are good calibre players in the Argentina team but Messi is from Jupiter," he added.
+"There are good calibers players in the Argentina team but Messi is from Jupiter," he added.

 GLARING PROBLEMS